NPL to offer pickup services beginning May 18.

 Will you continue to offer ILL services?

 At this time we are temporarily pausing interlibrary loan services.
 Many of our lending libraries during these weeks of social distancing will be operating with limited staff or closed libraries and will face difficulties in fulfilling requests.
 Our courier delivery services have been suspended, posing additional challenges for ILL at this time.
+We hope to further updates in June.

 I am someone who likes to browse the library’s shelves for a book.
 How can you help?